-Why we engage

-How we engage

-The Board's purpose and strategy is implemented through investment in the Underlying Company, BGCF.
-Understanding the capital requirements - timing and quantum - of the Underlying Company is important to the Board to ensure the Company can provide capital, sourced from current or new shareholders, as required.
+Why we engage How we engage The Board's purpose and strategy is implemented The Board engages with the Portfolio Adviser and through investment in the Underlying Company, the board of directors of the Underlying Company

+BGCF.
+Understanding the capital requirements timing and quantum - of the Underlying Company is important to the Board to ensure the Company can provide capital, sourced from current or new shareholders, as required.